FAQ - Online MS Programs

 - What do online instructors expect from students?

-- Why do I need to take non-science electives for the PSM program?
+- Why do I need to take non-science electives for the MS in Integrative Pharm program?

 - Is there a way that I can take a class right away, even though I haven't been accepted?